What is the issue behind this advocacy campaign?

 How does this affect access to ostomy supplies?

-If this proposal goes into effect, it could harm patients and put their health at risk.
+When this ruling goes into effect in 2028, it may harm patients and put their health at risk.
 Ostomy supplies are clinically prescribed and not one-size-fits-all.
 A precise fit is crucial to prevent leaks, odor, and severe skin complications.
-This proposal could seriously impact the quality of life of people who live with an ostomy or rely on urological supplies.Â
+Inclusion in this program could seriously impact the quality of life of people who live with an ostomy or rely on urological supplies.

 What if you only had access to one product or one brand?
 What if the products that you use for your pouching system aren’t sold by the suppliers who win the “bid” with CMS?

 Read this OpEd published in the Washington Times and read this OpEd published in MedPage Today explaining why these supplies should be protected and excluded from the Competitive Bidding Program.
-Here’s another good article explaining why CMS is playing a dangerous game with these prosthetic devices.Â
+Here’s another good article explaining why CMS is playing a dangerous game with these prosthetic devices.

 How are Ostomy Supplies Currently Covered Under Medicare?

 Medicare Part B covers Durable Medical Equipment, Prosthetics, Orthotics, and Supplies (DMEPOS).
-As stated in the Local Coverage Determination Ostomy Supply Policy A52487, ostomy supplies are covered under the Prosthetic Device benefit (Social Security Act Section 1861(s)(8)).Â
+As stated in the Local Coverage Determination Ostomy Supply Policy A52487, ostomy supplies are covered under the Prosthetic Device benefit (Social Security Act Section 1861(s)(8)).

-Under the Social Security Act, ostomy and urological supplies are rightly categorized and defined as prosthetic devices (§1861(s)(8)) as they are restoring the lost organ functions of biological waste storage and elimination —and as such, were specifically excluded from CBP by Congress under §1847(a)(2)(A).Â
+Under the Social Security Act, ostomy and urological supplies are rightly categorized and defined as prosthetic devices (§1861(s)(8)) as they are restoring the lost organ functions of biological waste storage and elimination —and as such, were specifically excluded from CBP by Congress under §1847(a)(2)(A).

 Congress deliberately confined the scope of the CBP to three specific categories: